Harry Gottlieb

 Harry Gottlieb (September 23, 1895 – July 4, 1992) was an American painter, screen printer, lithographer, and educator.

 Biography

 Gottlieb was born in Bucharest, Romania on September 23, 1895.
 He immigrated to America in 1907, and his family settled in Minneapolis.
 His family was Jewish.

-From 1915 to 1917, Gottlieb attended the Minneapolis Institute of Arts.
+From 1915 to 1917, Gottlieb attended the Minneapolis Institute of Arts, where he became friends with Wanda Gág, later known as a famous illustrator.
 After a short stint as an illustrator for the U.S. Navy, Gottlieb moved to New York City; he became a scenic and costume designer for Eugene O'Neill's Provincetown Theater Group.
 He also studied at the Philadelphia Academy of Fine Arts and the National Academy of Design.

 Career

 Gottlieb was one of America's first Social Realist painters, influenced by the Robert Henri-led movement in New York City where Gottlieb settled in 1918.
 He was also a pioneer in screen printing, which he learned while working for the Works Progress Administration (WPA).

 In 1935, he joined the Federal Art Project (FAP); he was one of the first members of the WPA/FAP's Silk Screen Unit, along with Anthony Velonis, Elizabeth Olds, Hyman Warsager and other fellow printmakers.
 Gottlieb remained active as a painter and screen printer after the closure of the Federal Art Project, and served as the first director of the short-lived American Artists School in New York City.
 Gottlieb was a leader and active member of the Artists Union and the Artists Congress.